Lucy Lucero

 Lucy Lucero (October 10, 1919 - February 14, 2010) was a Latina community leader in Denver, Colorado.
-Her home on Galapago St. was known as a haven for the Hispanic and Latino community, especially for young gay latinos who were ostracized from their own families.
+Her home on Galapago St. was known as a haven for the Hispanic and Latino community, especially for young gay Latinos who were ostracized from their own families.
 She was the great-aunt of author Kali Fajardo-Anstine.

 Biography

 Lucy Lopez Dussart Lucero was born on October 10, 1919 in Somerset, Colorado.
-She was the youngest child of 8.
+She was the youngest of eight children.
 Her father was an immigrant from Belgium, and her mother had Mexican, Spanish, and Native American heritage.
 Her father was a coal miner, and the mining community was described as one big family.
-She was the youngest of eight children.

 Her home at 547 Galapago St. was a center for the Latino community.
 She cooked meals for hungry people in the community, and the home was a haven for gay Latinos.
 She housed many young people who had AIDS and were ostracized from the community.

 She had several businesses, including a restaurant and a tree trimming business.

 Personal life

 Lucero was married to her husband Avel.
-The couple had 3 sons, and many extended family members.
+The couple had three sons, and many extended family members.

 Lucero was the great-aunt of author Kali Fajardo-Anstine.